Towwaa of Jarvis Bay 1810

 1858

-- November: Karl Scherzer, an Austrian scientist aboard the Novara expedition, accompanied by John Malone, sets out to exhume the body of Tom Ugly for study, but is unsuccessful in locating it.
-The following account is from the published Narrative of the expedition, written in large part by Scherzer:
+- November: Karl Scherzer, an Austrian scientist aboard the Novara expedition, accompanied by John Malone, sets out to exhume the body of Tom Ugly / Tow-Weiry for study, but is unsuccessful in locating it.
+The following is the original manuscript account in Scherzer's diary at present in the State Library of New South Wales, Sydney.
+The German-language diary Sydney section was translated by Mrs Dymphna Clarke for the present writer during January - February 1995:

 ......A few days before our departure some of the scientific staff had further opportunity of communicating with the "blacks."
 It was important to extend our collection of craniological specimens for that branch of study, by comparing the various races of men with each other, so as to enlarge our knowledge of the physiological peculiarities of either sex and every race; and as we had been told that numbers of skulls could be procured among the Gunyahs, or sandstone cavities of Cook-river Bay, which had been a favourite burial-place of the aborigines, we made an excursion thither, still accompanied by our staunch friend, Mr. Hill.